pussinboot/bbwm/notes.md

 # then actually tiling

-get reliable win api hooking
-need to register a shellhook to receive messages about closed / new windows? this should be added to the tk "window" main bbwm fun needs to tie together the tiling logic with windows & the gui but they should remain (mostly) independent
+get reliable win api hooking DONE need to register a shellhook to receive messages about closed / new windows?
+DONE this should be added to the tk "window" DONE main bbwm fun needs to tie together the tiling logic with windows & the gui but they should remain (mostly) independent KINDA DONE

+# gotta do
+move btwn windows
+actual gui / window dec & placement

 # mayb?
 tabs w/in partitions